-You will probably be cradling your baby by now and perhaps have initiated breastfeeding, but the birthing process is still not over.
+You will probably be cradling your baby by now and are trying to catch your breath, but the birthing process is still not over.

 In this last stage, you’ll be delivering that all-important organ that provided incredible nourishment to your baby during pregnancy — the placenta.

 You’ll feel contractions again naturally, or sometimes, your doctor may give you an injection to speed up the process.
 These contractions will be nothing compared to those you experienced earlier.

 You might feel a heaviness in your vagina and then the placenta and membranes should easily come out with one or two pushes, however, it can range from 5 up to 30 minutes.

 Your doctor will check you to make sure the whole placenta was delivered, and that your uterus is contracting to stop the bleeding from where the placenta detached from your uterus.